solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-02-generate-and-store-vectors.md

     ```python
     from azure.identity import DefaultAzureCredential, get_bearer_token_provider
     ```

+    > &#128221; To ensure you can securely interact with Azure services from your API, you will use the Azure Identity SDK for Python.
+This approach allows you to avoid having to store or interact with keys from code, instead leveraging the RBAC roles you assigned to your account for access to Azure Cosmos DB and Azure OpenAI in the previous exercises.

 4. Create variables to store the Azure OpenAI API version and endpoint, replacing the `<AZURE_OPENAI_ENDPOINT>` token with the endpoint value for your Azure OpenAI service.
 Also, create a variable for the name of your embedding model deployment.
 Insert the following code below the `import` statements in the file: